AlvaroMyGit/AlvaroMyGit/README.md

 <h3> 💻 &nbsp;About Me </h3>

-- 🎓 &nbsp; Recently graduated from a Full-Stack Developer Bootcamp.
+- 🎓 &nbsp; Freshly dipped my toes into the vast world of coding, and I'm already hooked!
 - 🚀 &nbsp; Passionate about exploring and learning new technologies.
 - ☕ &nbsp; Dedicated to building software solutions to tech problems.
 - 🌱 &nbsp; Currently learning: AWS re/Start, Selenium WebDriver.